elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/the-var-declaration.md

 ```

 :::note
-This is part of the old rules in JavaScript when there was no lexical environment.
+This was part of the old rules in JavaScript when there was no lexical environment.
 :::

   </div>